Understanding 2025 Soybean Stand Count

 Introduction: Advancing Soybean Stand Count Insights

 Accurately assessing soybean stand is key to evaluating crop establishment and replant decisions.
 In 2025, Taranis improved this process by shifting from individual plant counts to percent canopy coverage.
-This new approach leverages high-resolution imagery and AI-driven analysis to measure the percentage of ground covered by soybean canopy at V1 (First Trifoliate) and V2 (Second Trifoliate) growth stages.
+This new approach leverages high-resolution imagery and AI-driven analysis to measure the percentage of ground covered by soybean canopy at VC and V1 growth stages.
 By incorporating the grower’s target population, the model converts percent canopy coverage into an estimated plants per acre, offering a more comprehensive, scalable, and efficient representation of field conditions.
+This method improves accuracy by factoring in plant size and density, not just counts.
+The stand count map highlights emergence variability, helping advisors and growers make better replant and management decisions.
+This document explains the shift from traditional stand counts to percent canopy coverage, detailing its process, benefits, and how it helps optimize early-season management.

 Soybean Stand Count: Old Method